Blaine Robison, M.A.

 Yeshua's assertion in no way contradicts the fact that the Father raised Yeshua from the dead (Acts 2:24).
 He will rise because he will receive his life again from the Father (John 10:17).
 This verse is the only reference in the Testimony of John to the resurrection occurring within a time frame of three days.
 The Synoptic Narratives use a variety of phrases in relation to the three days.
 See the extended note on Mark 8:31 that explains the timeframe related to Yeshua's death and resurrection.

-20 The Judean authorities then said, "Forty and six years this sanctuary was built, and you will in three days will raise it?
+20 The Judean authorities then said, "Forty and six years this sanctuary was built, and you will raise it in three days?

 Herod the Great was interested in perpetuating his name for all eternity through building projects, and his construction program was extensive.
 He had magnificent palaces in Masada, Caesarea and Tiberias.
 Herod built temples for various pagan gods to serve the Gentile populations, which were paid for by heavy taxes on the local Jewish population, but his masterpiece was to be the temple of Israel's God.
 The temple built by Zerubbabel nearly half a millennium before, despite frequent renovation, was still run down and relatively small.
 According to Josephus, the Jewish historian, Herod commenced the project in the eighteenth year of his reign (c.
 20 BC) to tear down the old temple and replace it with something truly magnificent (Ant.
 XV, 11:1).